 What puts me a risk?

-Complete the NHS website Diabetes Risk Quiz to assess your risk for developing diabetes.
+Complete our Diabetes Risk Quiz to assess your risk for developing diabetes.
 Having the knowledge of your risk for being diagnosed with diabetes can help you make changes in your lifestyle now to prevent or delay onset of the disease.

 Can it be prevented?